 How is Chinese Herbal Medicine prescribed?

-Patients who are prescribed Chinese Herbal Medicine receive customized prescriptions designed to treat the symptoms, the underlying causes, and the specific pattern unique to each individual.
-A TCM pattern identifies a person’s emotional temperament and bodily constitution, as well as their specific signs and symptoms.
+Patients prescribed Chinese Herbal Medicine receive customized prescriptions to address their unique symptoms and specific concerns, or pattern.
+A TCM pattern identifies a person’s emotional temperament and bodily constitution, in addition to their specific symptoms.
 For example, two patients with seasonal allergies may receive very different formulas depending on their individual symptoms and constitution.

 Do all the herbs come from China?